NigelRodgers/camptix-paynow/readme.txt

 == Description ==

-Zimbabwe Paynow Payment Gateway for the CampTix plugin.
+Unofficial Zimbabwe Paynow Payment Gateway for the CampTix plugin.

 Take payments using Ecocash, Telecash, Zimswitch through Paynow using the CampTix plugin.
 CampTix plugin needs to be installed and activated for the Paynow payment gateway to work.